 Other Conservation Incentives -- The District continued to offer incentives for property owners who agree to install water efficient appliances to offset new water fixtures as a condition of a Water Permit.
-Credit, in the form of water fixture units, remained available to offset new water fixtures in Remodels and Additions when an older model appliance is replaced with a High Efficiency Dishwasher, High Efficiency Clothes Washer, or HET, or when an Instant-Access Hot Water System is installed.
-This incentive program is one way to allow limited Remodeling and Additions without increasing water use.
+Credit, in the form of water fixture units, remained available to offset new water fixtures in remodels when an older model appliance was replaced with a High Efficiency Dishwasher, High Efficiency Clothes Washer, or HET, or when an Instant-Access Hot Water System is installed.
+Credit was also available for rainwater and graywater systems that utilize Alternative Water Sources for clothes washing and toilet flushing.
+This incentive program is one way to allow limited remodeling without increasing water use.

-Rebate Program -- The Rebate Program is available for a wide array of water saving devices and offers significantly generous rebates (e.g., up to \$500 for a High Efficiency Clothes Washer).
-Rebates become unavailable when a Qualifying Device is globally mandated, such as when all Clothes Washers had to be High Efficiency Clothes Washers in all Non-Residential uses by 2014, or when the device is required by the District due to a permit condition or Change of Ownership.

-From January 1, 2019, through December 31, 2019, a total of 1,084 applications for rebates were received, 839 applications were approved with the use of the rebate refund.
-Table VIII-1 summarizes the Rebate Program for 2019.
+Rebate Program -- The Rebate Program offers generous rebates for a wide array of water saving devices (e.g., up to \$500 for a High Efficiency Clothes Washer).
+Rebates become unavailable once a Qualifying Device is globally mandated, such as when all Clothes Washers had to be High Efficiency Clothes Washers in all Non-Residential uses by 2014, or when the device is required by the District due to a permit condition or Change of Ownership.
+From January 1, 2020, through December 31, 2020, a total of 865 applications for rebates were received and 689 applications were approved.
+Rebates are available on a first-come, first-served basis as long as funding is available.
+Table VIII-1 summarizes the Rebate Program for 2020.

-At the conclusion of 2019, the following items qualified for a rebate2:
+At the conclusion of 2020, the following items qualified for a rebate2: